 'A superbly written, beautifully observed account of teenage life, love, family dysfunction and friendship, which builds to a stunningly poignant ending.'
 Heat

 'The author of Us and of course One Day has never written with more tenderness and insight than in this bittersweet story ... perfectly captures the dizzying highs and lows of first love.'
 Daily Express

 'Such a beautiful book.
 Captures perfectly a moment in time we've all experienced.'
 Graham Norton

-David Nicholls is the bestselling author of US, ONE DAY, STARTER FOR TEN and THE UNDERSTUDY.
-His novels have sold over 8 million copies worldwide and are published in forty languages.
-David's fifth novel, SWEET SORROW, will be published by Hodder in July 2019.
+David Nicholls is the bestselling author of Us, One Day, The Understudy and Starter for Ten.
+His novels have sold over eight million copies worldwide and are published in forty languages.

 David trained as an actor before making the switch to writing.
 He is an award-winning screenwriter, with TV credits including the third series of Cold Feet, a much-praised modern version of Much Ado About Nothing, The 7.39 and an adaptation of Tess of the D'Urbervilles.
 David wrote the screenplays for Great Expectations (2012) and Far from the Madding Crowd (2015, starring Carey Mulligan).
-He has twice been BAFTA nominated and his recent adaptation of Patrick Melrose from the novels by Edward St Aubyn won him an Emmy nomination.
+He recently won a BAFTA for Patrick Melrose, his adaptation of the novels by Edward St Aubyn, which also won him an Emmy nomination.

-David's fourth novel, US, was longlisted for the Man Booker Prize for Fiction 2014 and was another no. 1 Sunday Times bestseller.
-In 2014, he was named Author of the Year at the National Book Awards.
+David's fourth novel, Us, was longlisted for the Man Booker Prize for Fiction 2014 and was another no. 1 Sunday Times bestseller.
+In the same year he was named Author of the Year at the National Book Awards.